adavarski/k8s-vmware-terraform-kubespray/README.md

 This will install Kubernetes and should complete automatically.
 It might show some errors (especially when configuring etcd), but normally these can be ignored, as Kubespray retries until all services come online.

 **Start using Kubernetes**
 Once Kubespray has finished, you can start using the Kubernetes cluster from the Administrative host.
 The Kubernetes config file is saved by the `run-kubespray.sh` script on the Administrative host, which means that you can start managing the Kubernetes cluster directly using `kubectl`.
-Before that setup IP of k8s master
+Before that setup IP of k8s master node:
 `sed -i "s/127.0.0.1/192.168.1.151/" ~/.kube/config`

 Show nodes:
 `kubectl get nodes -o wide`

 Show all Kubernetes resouces on the cluster:
 `kubectl get all -A`